 Apartment (3 bedrooms) Outside of Centre €564.07

-The same as working abroad in any country, you will need to open a new bank account in Portugal.
+It's the same no matter where you want to work abroad, you will need to open a new bank account in Portugal.
 Here is a list of the main banks in Portugal:

 Different banks require different kinds of information to open an account, but you can be sure some proof of identification and a home address will be required.